tong/hxmpp/README.md

 ### NODE.JS
-To build for nodejs use type definitions from here: https://github.com/dionjwa/nodejs-std Set compiler flag: -D nodejs
+To build for nodejs use type definitions from: https://github.com/dionjwa/nodejs-std
+Set compiler flag: -D nodejs